gdocking/gdock/README.md

   -o, --output-dir <DIR>    Output directory for results (default: current directory)
-      --no-clust            Disable clustering, output best_by_score and best_by_dockq only -n, --nproc <NUM>         Number of processors to use (default: total - 2) --w_vdw <WEIGHT>      Weight for VDW energy term --w_elec <WEIGHT>     Weight for electrostatic energy term --w_desolv <WEIGHT>   Weight for desolvation energy term
+      --no-clust            Disable clustering, output best_by_score and best_by_dockq only -n, --nproc <NUM>         Number of processors to use (default: total - 2) --sampling <NUM>      Collect up to NUM unique poses sorted by fitness into sampling/ --w_vdw <WEIGHT>      Weight for VDW energy term --w_elec <WEIGHT>     Weight for electrostatic energy term --w_desolv <WEIGHT>   Weight for desolvation energy term